Skip to content ↓

 If you could try to limit it to one person – ideally one of your next of kin – as the building is very busy.

-If you are away on one of the days, we may be able to enrol you on the other day - please email us (admissions@connell.ac.uk) as soon as you know, and we can see if this is possible for you.
-Unfortunately, we are not able to save spaces for any students who are away on the enrolment days, unless there are exceptional circumstances (please note that holidays are not exceptional circumstances, unfortunately).
+If you are away on one of the days, we may be able to enrol you on the other day – please email us (admissions@connell.ac.uk) as soon as you know, and we can see if this is possible for you.
+We're not able to save spaces for any students who are away on the enrolment days, unless there are exceptional circumstances (please note that holidays are not exceptional circumstances).

 I have my GCSE results on my phone, is this okay?